ddlfcloud/nfs-prober/README.md

 ```

 ### Metrics
-Metrics are served in the log lines or at: http://localhost:8080/metrics using prometheus data types https://prometheus.io/docs/concepts/data_model/
+Metrics are served in the log stdout or at: http://localhost:8080/metrics using prometheus data types https://prometheus.io/docs/concepts/data_model/

 ## FAQ